kworkflow/kworkflow/documentation/man/kw.rst

 Users can follow the timebox section status by using:

-*--current,-c*: This command shows information associated with each Pomodoro timebox created by the user.
+*--list,-l*: This command shows information associated with each Pomodoro timebox created by the user.

 df, diff [OPTIONS] FILE1 FILE2